 The high pile-up environment at the HL-LHC will make it challenging to achieve our physics goals without a robust trigger system in place.
 We will have more significant amounts of hadronic energy deposits, and increased trigger thresholds will be needed to maintain the same data-throughput rate.
-In addition, the increase in instantaneous luminosity to $7\times10^{34}~{\rm cm}^{-2}{\rm s}^{-1}$, with up to 200 simultaneous proton-proton collisions per bunch crossing, puts pressure on the existing tracking and reconstruction algorithms for the trigger.
+In addition, the increase in instantaneous luminosity to $7\times10^{34}~\rm cm^{-2}s^{-1}$, with up to 200 simultaneous proton-proton collisions per bunch crossing, puts pressure on the existing tracking and reconstruction algorithms for the trigger.
 The collision rate will increase by a factor of 5.
-The current Level-1 Trigger system in the CMS detector has a $100~\rm kHz$ rate that will need to be increased to $750~\rm kHz$ [15] and will otherwise be bandwidth-saturated in a high-luminosity, high-pile-up environment.
-It is only designed to handle up to 50 simultaneous proton-proton collisions at an instantaneous luminosity of $2\times10^{34}~\rm cm^{-2}s^{-1}$.
+The current Inner Detector will be bandwidth-saturated in a high-luminosity, high-pile-up environment, designed to handle up to

+50 simultaneous proton-proton collisions at an instantaneous luminosity of $2\times10^{34}~\rm cm^{-2}s^{-1}$.
 Finally, the lack of tracking information in a low-level trigger system makes it that much harder to tackle the challenge of the HL-LHC over the next decade.

-I collaborated with technicians, engineers, and scientists to design gFEX (global Feature EXtractor), the first dedicated hardware trigger that efficiently selected events containing Lorentz-boosted hadronic objects and significant missing energy [16, 17].
+I collaborated with technicians, engineers, and scientists to design gFEX (global Feature EXtractor), the first dedicated hardware trigger that efficiently selected events containing Lorentz-boosted hadronic objects and significant missing energy [15, 16].
 This work used state-of-the-art embedded processor technologies (FPGAs, SoCs, GPUs) to process the entire ATLAS calorimeter on a single board and make a decision in 25 nanoseconds.
 The design includes robust algorithms for estimating pile-up, hadronic jet multiplicity, and MET.
 My colleagues have installed the hardware in the ATLAS detector for Run 3 of the LHC.